TWUOnline/multi-access/pages/02.design/06.units/default.md

 - Determine...
 - Create...

-!!! ***Design Note:*** Be sure to write SMART learning outcomes!
+!!!! ***Design Note:*** Be sure to write SMART learning outcomes!
 See the Learning Outcomes section on the [Blueprint page](https://multi-access.twu.ca/design/blueprint), as it has helpful verb ideas, as well as learning outcome generators!

 [/ui-accordion-item]

 [ui-accordion-item title="Activity Checklist"]
 ## Activity  Checklist
 Here is a checklist of learning activities you will benefit from in completing this unit.
-You may find it useful for planning your work .
+You may find it useful for planning your work.

-**Activity 1.1:** Read...
+! **Activity 1.1:** Read...
-**Activity 1.2:** Watch...
+! **Activity 1.2:** Watch...
-**Activity 1.3:** Explore...
+! **Activity 1.3:** Explore...
-**Assessment:** Complete the Unit Quiz on...
+! **Assessment:** Complete the Unit Quiz on...

-!!! ***Design Note:*** Note: Learning Activities can include the following:
-!!! - Readings (text, articles, websites)
-!!! - Videos (youtube, library, or our media team can create videos, conduct interviews, etc.)
-!!! - Simulations
-!!! - Ungraded, formative quizzes
-!!! - Case studies
-!!! - Interviews (ex. with friends/family/coworkers)
-!!! - Reflection/study journal/questions to consider
-!!!
-These are usually non-graded, and can be optional for students, however they are designed to help students learn the material and prepare for the assignments.
+!!!! ***Design Note:*** This checklist is a quick overview so learners get a preview of activities in the unit and can plan their time.
+See options for the learning activities in the next sections.

 [/ui-accordion-item]